jeromerg/NUtil/Readme.md

 #### CascadeGetOrDefault
 <a name="cascadegetordefault"></a>

-So if you need a safe get implementation, you can use the `.CascadeGetOrDefault()` extension method:
+If you need a safe get implementation, you can use the `.CascadeGetOrDefault()` extension method:

 <!--# CascadeExtensions_CascadeGetOrDefault -->
 ```C#